Top Payment Processing Companies in the EU

 1. Klarna

-Klarna, a Swedish payment processor, is well-known for its “Buy Now, Pay Later” (BNPL) services, which have become increasingly popular in Europe.
-Klarna allows consumers to split their purchases into interest-free installments, making it an attractive option for e-commerce merchants looking to offer flexible payment terms to their customers.
+Klarna, a Swedish payment processor, is widely known for its “Buy Now, Pay Later” (BNPL) services.
+These allow consumers to split their purchases into interest-free installments, making it an attractive option for e-commerce merchants.

 • Key Features: